-Warning: Before carrying out any work on the electrical system, read through the precautions given in "Safety be beginning of this manual an first!" at the beginning of this manual and in Chapter 5A, Section 1.
+Warning: Before carrying out any work on the electrical system, read through the precautions given in "Safety first!" at the beginning of this manual and in Chapter 5A, Section 1.
 Caution: Prior to working on any component in the electrical system, the battery negative lead should first be disconnected, to prevent the possibility of electrical short-circuits and/or fires.
 If a radio/cassette player with anti-theft security code is fitted, refer to the information given in the reference sections of this manual before disconnecting the battery.